Mingoola, Queensland: Geography

+The land use is predominantly grazing on native vegetation, except for the lower-lying land around the Severn and Dumaresq Rivers which is used for crop growing.

 History

-The locality probably takes its name from the pastoral run called Mangoola or Moongoola in early memoirs of Oscar De Satge.
+The locality probably takes its name from a pastoral run called Mangoola or Moongoola mentioned in the memoirs of Oscar De Satge.

 Land in Mingoola was open for selection on 17 April 1877; 34 mi2 were available.